 Sec.
 49. 1.
-In a proceeding for the adoption of a minor child, within 90 days after service of a petition upon the appropriate agency which provides child welfare services as required pursuant to section 42 of this act, the agency shall file with the court an ICWA compliance report, which must reflect the agency's review of the petition and advise the court on whether the documentation submitted by the petitioner is sufficient and complete for the court to make the findings required pursuant to subsection 2.
+In a proceeding for the adoption of a minor child, within 90 days after service of a petition upon the appropriate agency which provides child welfare services as required pursuant to section 42 of this act, the agency shall file with the court an ICWA compliance report, which must reflect the agency's review of the petition and advise the court on whether the documentation submitted by the petitioner is sufficient and complete for the court to make the [findings] findings required pursuant to subsection 2.
 Nothing in this section requires the agency to make a determination of law regarding the documentation provided by the petitioner.

-2. Upon receiving an ICWA compliance report, the court shall order the matter to proceed if the court finds that the petitioner satisfied the inquiry requirements under subsection 1 of section 30 of this act and, if applicable, the notice requirements under subsection 2 of section 31 of this act.
+2. [Except as otherwise provided in this subsection, upon] Upon receiving an ICWA compliance report, the court shall order the matter to proceed [...
+If notice is required, the court shall not order the matter to proceed unless] if the court finds that the petitioner satisfied the inquiry requirements under subsection 1 of section 30 of this act and, if applicable, the notice requirements under subsection 2 of section 31 of this act.
 If the court finds that:

-- (a) Subject to the procedures under subsection 3 of section 30 of this act, the child is an Indian child, the court's order under this subsection must include a finding regarding whether the proposed adoptive placement complies with the preferences under section 37 of this act.
-If the court finds that the proposed adoptive placement does not comply with such preferences or that the documentation provided by the petitioner is insufficient for the court to make a finding, the court shall direct the petitioner to amend the petition to cure the deficiency or file a motion under subsection 3 of section 37 of this act, for authority to make the placement contrary to the placement preferences under section 37 of this act. - (b) The petitioner failed to satisfy the inquiry requirements under subsection 1 of section 30 of this act or, if applicable, the notice requirements under subsection 2 of section 31 of this act, or if the documentation supplied by the petitioner is insufficient for the court to make those findings, the court shall direct the petitioner to cure the inquiry or notice deficiency and file an amended petition.
-If the court directs the petitioner to file an amended petition pursuant to this subsection or a motion and the petitioner fails to do so within a reasonable amount of time, the court shall order the petitioner to appear and show cause why the court should not dismiss the petition.
+(a) [The] Subject to the procedures under subsection 3 of section 30 of this act, the child is an Indian child, the court's order under this subsection must include a finding regarding whether the proposed adoptive placement complies with the preferences under section 37 of this act.
+If the court finds that the proposed adoptive placement does not comply with such preferences or that the documentation provided by the petitioner is insufficient for the court to make a finding, the court shall direct the petitioner to amend the petition to cure the deficiency or file a motion under subsection 3 of section 37 of this act, for authority to make the placement contrary to the placement preferences under section 37 of this act.

-- 3. The Division shall adopt regulations providing a nonexhaustive description of the documentation that petitioners or moving parties in proceedings under this chapter may submit to the court to document compliance with the inquiry requirements under subsection 1 of section 30 of this act and notice requirements under subsection 2 of section 31 of this act and the placement preferences under section 37 of this act, including, without limitation: - (a) Descriptions of the consultations the petitioner or moving party made with the persons described in subsection 1 of section 30 of this act and subsection 3 of section 31 of this act and the responses the petitioner or moving party obtained;
+- (b) The petitioner failed to satisfy [5] the inquiry requirements under subsection 1 of section 30 of this act or, if applicable, the notice requirements under subsection 2 of section 31 of this act, or if the documentation supplied by the petitioner is insufficient for the court to make [that finding,] those findings, the court shall direct the petitioner to cure the inquiry or notice deficiency and file an amended petition.
+If the court directs the petitioner to file an amended petition pursuant to this subsection or a motion and the petitioner fails to do so within a reasonable amount of time, the court shall order the petitioner to appear and show cause why the court should not dismiss the petition. - 3.
+The Division shall adopt regulations providing a nonexhaustive description of the documentation that petitioners or moving parties in proceedings under this chapter may submit to the court to document compliance with the inquiry requirements under subsection 1 of section 30 of this act and notice requirements under subsection 2 of section 31 of this act and the placement preferences under section 37 of this act, including, without limitation:

+(a) Descriptions of the consultations the petitioner or moving party made with the persons described in subsection 1 of section 30 of this act and subsection 3 of section 31 of this act and the responses the petitioner or moving party obtained: